jcasoft/GoogleGmail-Skill/README.md

 Features
 --------------------

-Currently this skill can do the following things to get information from your calendar (with some variation):
+Currently this skill can do the following things to get information from your Gmail Inbox, un-read e-mails (with some variation):

 - Check my gmail
 - Get my last gmail